Nike CEO: We must get our own house in order on racism

 "While we strive to help shape a better society, our most important priority is to get our own house in order," he wrote.
 "Simply put, we must continue to foster and grow a culture where diversity, inclusion and belonging is valued and is real.
 Nike needs to be better than society as a whole.
 Our aspiration is to be a leader.
 While we have made some progress over the past couple of years, we have a long way to go."

-But the league has acknowledged on Friday that it made the wrong call, with NFL commissioner Roger Goodell apologizing to players for "not listening" on the issue of racism in a video posted on Twitter.
+But the league has now acknowledged that it made the wrong call, with NFL commissioner Roger Goodell apologising to players for "not listening" on the issue of racism in a video posted on Twitter.

 We, the NFL, condemn racism and the systematic oppression of Black People.
 We, the NFL, admit we were wrong for not listening to NFL players earlier and encourage all to speak out and peacefully protest.
 We, the NFL, believe Black Lives Matter. #InspireChange pic.twitter.com/ENWQP8A0sv— NFL (@NFL) June 5, 2020

-Donahoe's letter continued, "We must capitalize on the passion, energy and commitment that we are feeling right now and translate it into real, sustained effort and concrete progress.
-We can't simply go back to 'normal,' because the normal we knew a week ago, a month ago, a year ago isn't acceptable – not for far too many of us."
+Donahoe's letter continued: "We must capitalise on the passion, energy and commitment that we are feeling right now and translate it into real, sustained effort and concrete progress.
+We can't simply go back to 'normal', because the normal we knew a week ago, a month ago, a year ago isn't acceptable – not for far too many of us."

 There are signs that the protests of the past two weeks are resulting in significant social change.
-On Sunday, the city council of Minneapolis, where Floyd died, announced its intention to disband the city's police department and replace it with a community-led system to support public safety.
+Yesterday, the city council of Minneapolis, where Floyd was killed, announced its intention to disband the city's police department and replace it with a new community-led system to support public safety.